oxcsml/kerpy/README.md

 # kerpy
-python code for kernel methods
+python code framework for kernel methods in hypothesis testing. some code on kernel computation was adapted from https://github.com/karlnapf/kameleon-mcmc

 ### independence_testing